RFonzi/rfonzi.github.io/_posts/2017-10-07-exercise-at-home.markdown

 There are two components to Exercise At Home.

 #### Web
-The website, hosted at [exerciseathome.co](https://www.exerciseathome.co) (or it would be if the site was still up :cry:) acts as both an admin portal designed for therapists to view patient progress, and a domain for our REST endpoints that the mobile app can access.
+The website, hosted at [exerciseathome.co](https://www.exerciseathome.co) (site went down :cry:) acts as both an admin portal designed for therapists to view patient progress, and a domain for our REST endpoints that the mobile app can access.

 #### Mobile
 The mobile app is an Android client for patients that provides useful stat tracking and digital incentives to exercise.
 Each time a patient exercises with the app, they'll get points they can spend, and experience to level them up.
 Consistently exercising awards streaks that increase the amount of points they end up getting.
 We also award badges after certain events (Complete your first exercise, Get a 3-exercise streak, etc.) to  act as a patient's achievements.
 Points are spent on themes, which allow patients to reskin most of the app to their liking.